 As soon as we discovered her challenge, we pursued resources to help: tutors, new curriculum, online learning apps, teacher support, and even an Individualized Education Program.

-I’m humbled and thankful to live in a country with resources like this so that my daughter can thrive in her education.
+I’m humbled and thankful to live in a country with resources like this so my daughter can thrive in her education.
 Yet I’m sad to know that a quarter of a billion children in this world don’t have that same opportunity.

 According to the UN’s Global Education Monitoring Report (GEMR), of the 385 million children living in extreme poverty, 258 million of them aren’t in school at all, and the other 127 million have virtually zero resources for special education.